USP and Russian Scientists Redefine Resistivity in 2D Materials

 Featured Article in Advanced Optical Materials

-Professor Danilo Mustafa is on the cover of Volume 13 / Feb 2025
+Professor Danilo Mustafa featured on the cover of Volume 13 / Feb 2025

-We are delighted to announce that the article titled "In Situ and Ex Situ Luminescence Investigation of Rare Earth Layered Double Hydroxides Intercalated with Mellitate Anion", co-authored by Prof. Danilo Mustafa, was selected as one of the covers of the latest issue of Advanced Optical Materials.
-This significant achievement highlights the innovative work conducted by the team of researchers, reinforcing the reputation of excellence in research in the field of advanced optical materials.
+We are pleased to announce that the article "In Situ and Ex Situ Luminescence Investigation of Rare Earth Layered Double Hydroxides Intercalated with Mellitate Anion", co-authored by Prof. Danilo Mustafa, was selected as one of the covers of the latest issue of Advanced Optical Materials.
+This achievement highlights the innovative work carried out by the research team, strengthening the reputation of excellence in advanced optical materials research.